 - 6″ x 9″

-- 6″ x 11″
+- 6″ x 11″,

 - 8.5″ x 11″

-These four sizes cover about 85% of Political Mail we process so this might be the short answer you are looking for.Q – How soon can we get something printed and mailed?
+These four sizes cover about 85% of the Political Mail for political postcards we process, so this might be the short answer you are looking for.

-A – This one can be a bit nerve-wracking as soon as it is asked.
+Answer: This one can be a bit nerve-wracking as soon as it is asked.
 The two biggest inputs required to answer this question are budget and preparation.
-If you have a print-ready design art file and the mailing list, smaller quantities, 2500 – 100,000 can be printed digitally and mailed in one or two days.
-Digital printing is more expensive in the higher quantities but is the best way to go for quantities under 25,000.
+If you have a print-ready design art file and the mailing list, smaller quantities, 2500 – 100,000, can be printed digitally and mailed in one or two days.
+Digital printing is more expensive in higher quantities but is the best way for quantities under 25,000.
 If you do not have artwork ready or you need more than 100,000, plan on 3-5 days for printing and mail production.
 This does not include USPS processing and in-home delivery time.

-A – Treading on a delicate subject here as I do not want this to become a hot button issue, the short answer from our experience is yes.
-Now, with that being said, our statistical analysis on the mail we have been producing and mailing, shows a delay of about 1 to .75 days longer when compared to the last election cycle in 2018.
-Presidential election cycles have more mail so it is consistent with the increased volume in this election cycle to anticipate a delay.
-Currently, our recommendation is to mail one day prior to your target drop date (that day we deliver mail to the USPS).Q – Can you provide a mailing list?
+Answer: Treading on a delicate subject here as I do not want this to become a hot-button issue, the short answer from our experience is yes.
+That said, our statistical analysis of the mail we have been producing and mailing shows a delay of about 1 to .75 days longer than the last election cycle, 2018.
+Presidential election cycles have more mail, so anticipating a delay is consistent with the increased volume in this election cycle.
+We recommend mailing one day before your target drop date (that day we deliver mail to the USPS).

-A- Yes.
-This sounds like the simplest question and answer so far but again, it’s a bit more complex.
-Seasoned Political mailers have list sources that provide them with the exact criteria they are looking for.
+Answer: Yes.
+This is the simplest question and answer but is more complex.
+Seasoned Political mailers have lists of sources that provide them with the exact criteria they seek.
 For example, one of the most common lists sought for a Political Mailing is a list of voters that have voted in the last several general elections and what party affiliation.
-Another example, a list provided by the municipality the election will take place in.
-These lists are very helpful to know who in the electorate has not mailed in an early ballot so your campaign can target these voters.
-For some campaigns, party affiliation is not as important as demographic information like age, gender, zip code, income, etc. Demographic lists are more common for local to hyper-local Propositions.
-Saturation lists, just like the name sounds, you are mailing to every address on a postal carrier’s route, can also be an option for specific campaign types.
+Another example is a list provided by the municipality the election will occur in.
+These political mailing lists are very helpful to know who in the electorate has yet to mail in an early ballot so your campaign can target these voters.
+For some campaigns, party affiliation is less important than demographic information like age, gender, zip code, income, etc. Demographic lists are more common for local to hyper-local Propositions.
+Saturation lists, as the name sounds, you are mailing to every address on a postal carrier’s route, which can also be an option for specific campaign types.